 Some readers may remember my recent column and blog about John Wagner, who served as superintendent of schools for Hawkins County from September of 1948 until February of 1949, about six months.
 He resigned three days into the job but apparently withdrew that resignation letter written in early September.
 However, he resigned for good in February.
 He went on to a career as a principal in neighboring Sullivan County and retired from there.
 He and his wife are buried at East Lawn Cemetery, near where I used to live in Indian Springs.

 I have heard from some folks who knew something about what had happened back in those post-World War II days.
 Here they are:

-2. Another who responded, who didn’t want to be identified, said that in the 1930s officials from the state of Tennessee came in and cleared out the Hawkins County school board because of improprieties, but that was well before my relative came to head the school system.
-According to a lawsuit challenging actions of the county school board in 1937 before four of the seven board members were removed by a circuit court, the new board hired different teachers.
+2. Another who responded, who didn’t want to be identified, said that in the 1930s officials from the state came in and cleared out the Hawkins County school board because of improprieties, but that was well before my relative came to head the school system.
+According to a lawsuit challenging actions of the county school board in 1937 before four of the seven members were removed by a circuit court, the new board hired different teachers.
 It was settled by the Tennessee Supreme Court, which ruled the board’s original teacher contracts granted were valid.

 Smithson, like me, said she always called John Wagner simply Uncle John.

 “Uncle John told my grandmother all about it,” Smithson said.
 “They got together often.”

 WHAT DID UNCLE JOHN TELL HIS CLOSE SISTER?

 The bottom line?
 Smithson said John Wagner simply couldn’t cope with the politics and pressure of the position.